Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/12OpenAdvocacy.md

 **Campaigning:** generating a response from the wider public and using a variety of techniques such as:

-* chain e-mail or letter
+* Chain e-mail or letter

-* opinion pieces and letters to the editor in newspapers
+* Opinion pieces and letters to the editor in newspapers

-* newsletters
+* Newsletters

-* celebrity endorsements
+* Celebrity endorsements

-* media partnerships with newspapers, journalists and film-makers
+* Media partnerships with newspapers, journalists and film-makers

-* web-based bulletins and online discussions
+* Web-based bulletins and online discussions

-* public events
+* Public events

-* large-scale advertising campaigns
+* Large-scale advertising campaigns

-* use of social media \(Twitter, Facebook\)
+* Use of social media \(Twitter, Facebook\)

 ## <img src="/Images/Icons/gears.png" width="150" height="150" />
 #### Skills